xisentian/draft-mls-combiner/draft-mls-combiner.md

 # Security Considerations
+[TODO:] Remark on PQ KEM vs PQ Signatures and PQ Conf/Auth guarentees we get.
+[TODO:] PQ Session with only PQ KEM (Conf) not PQ Sigs (Auth) - we need to flag this as a Hybrid Conf Combiner or Hybrid Conf+Auth combiner
+[TODO:] Tighter windows for post compromise and FS windows.

 ## Transport Security
 Recommendations for preventing denial of service (DoS) attacks, or restricting transmitted messages are inherited from MLS.
 Furthermore, message integrity and confidentiality is, as for MLS, protected.